T-NOVA/netfloc-demo/README.md

 ## Video with and w/o watermark

 * WICM component is used to make redirection of the flows to the SFC PoP.
-When redirection is enabled the video is with watermark.
+When redirection is enabled the video is shown with watermark.

 * WICM redirection: REST calls are needed here.
-They can be done with CURL.
-To view the redirections do:
+They are currently done using cURL.
+To view the existing redirections run:
 ```curl http://10.30.0.12:12891/vnf-connectivity```* To enable the redirection search the last ```$ns_instance_id``` and replace it with new (```$ns_instance_id``` must be unique for each redirection).
 Then run the following to allocate vnlan_ids for the redirection:```
 localadmin@control:~$ curl -X  POST -H "Content-Type: application/json" -H "Cache-Control: no-cache" -d '{"service":{"ns_instance_id":"1","client_mkt_id":"1","nap_mkt_id":"1","nfvi_mkt_id":"1"}}' http://10.30.0.12:12891/vnf-connectivity
 {